 Contact: Edric Johnson

-This award given to the University of Wisconsin-Madison utilized the train-the-trainer model to teach in-service middle and high school teachers to develop and implement multi-day lessons using primary sources.
-A cadre of eight teachers was instructed on the components of quality lessons and use of archives from the Library of Congress.
-These teachers then developed, field-tested and revised lessons which incorporate primary sources.
-The cadre of teachers will provide professional development sessions with other teachers in their schools to share their knowledge of the use of LOC sources and the integration of primary sources into instruction.
-The lessons developed by the cadre will be shared online.
+This award, given to the University of Wisconsin-Madison, utilized the train-the-trainer model to teach in-service middle and high school teachers how to develop and implement multi-day lessons using primary sources.
+A cadre of teachers was instructed on the components of quality lessons and use of archives from the Library of Congress.
+These teachers then developed, field-tested, and revised lessons that incorporated primary sources.
+The cadre provided professional development sessions with other teachers in their schools to share their knowledge of the use of the Library's primary sources and how to integrate them into instruction.
+These lessons were also shared online.

-The University of Wisconsin-Madison has been awarded in order to modify the course content of the secondary social studies teacher education program.
-Social Studies faculty and staff created a framework for the best use of technology in instruction and developed a unit for the social studies methods course that teaches pre-service teachers about primary sources available from the Library of Congress primary sources.
-The goal of this project was to ensure that pre-service teachers were able to effectively use primary sources and new technology in the classroom.
-Students created a lesson plan that is to be implemented during student teaching experiences and shared online.
-The guide to technology use, framework for lessons with primary sources, and sample lessons will also be shared online with pre-service and in-service teachers and teacher educators.
+This grant, awarded to the University of Wisconsin-Madison, modified the course content of the secondary social studies teacher education program.
+Social studies faculty and staff created a framework for the best use of technology in instruction and also developed a unit for the social studies methods course to teach pre-service teachers about primary sources available from the Library of Congress.
+This project helped pre-service teachers to effectively use primary sources and new technology in the classroom.
+Students created a lesson plan that was implemented during student teaching experiences and then shared online.
+The guide to technology use, framework for lessons with primary sources, and sample lessons were shared online with pre-service and in-service teachers and teacher educators.

 Contact: Diana Hess

 In this grant awarded to Lakeland College, pre-service teachers were instructed on the use of primary sources from the Library of Congress and the importance of using them in the classroom.
 Students located primary sources to complement the new Wisconsin fourth grade textbook.
 They also compiled resources that were distributed in a bound document to the principals of elementary schools in the Sheboygan area.